aoko-neo/alx-system_engineering-devops/0x00-shell_basics/README.md

-delet all files ending with ~
+delete all files ending with ~